spinnaker-hackathon/gardening/README.md

 ## What is this?
 This is documentation for Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
 The goal of this doc is to set expectations and help you get started.

+## When is the event?
+The first event will take place online on April 9 & 10, 2020.

 ## How should I prepare to participate in Spinnaker Gardening?
 1. Register for the event here [link tbd](example.com)
 2. [Join Spinnaker Slack](join.spinnaker.io) and join the following channels: